vivek-rx/sgbrmh-alumni-connect/PROFILE_VIEWING_FIX.md

 ### For Verified Users:
 - ✅ Can view their own profile
 - ✅ Can view ALL other alumni profiles
-- ✅ Can access Alumni Directory
+- ✅ Can access Year Book
 - ✅ Can access Jobs & Events

 ### For Unverified Users:
 - ✅ Can view their own profile
 - ❌ Cannot view other profiles
-- ❌ Cannot access Alumni Directory
+- ❌ Cannot access Year Book
 - ❌ Cannot access Jobs & Events

 ### For Admins: